18 December – Gospel

 It is at this point that there is divine intervention and God communicates the true situation to Joseph.
 He is assured that no other man is involved, and that she has conceived through the power of God’s Spirit.
 Joseph is further instructed to call the newborn child Jesus.
 Jesus, in Hebrew Joshua, had the meaning at this time of “Yahweh saves”.
 Jesus is so called because he will save his people from their sin.

-And, as Matthew likes to do, he shows that all this is in fulfilment of an Old Testament prophecy (following the Septuagint text of Isaiah 7:14):
+And as Matthew likes to do, he shows that all this is in fulfilment of an Old Testament prophecy (following the Septuagint text of Isaiah 7:14):

-‘Emmanuel’ means “God-is-with-us”.
+‘Immanuel’ means “God-is-with-us”.
 This will be re-echoed when, at the very end of Matthew’s Gospel, Jesus says to his disciples just before he ascends to his Father:

 And remember, I am with you always, to the end of the age.
 (Matt 28:20)